-- 1 cup dried lima or pinto beans soaked overnight (see notes)
+- 1 cup dried lima beans or pinto beans, soaked overnight (see notes)

-- ½ cup dried split peas or dried red lentils
+- ½ cup dried split peas or dried red lentils, sorted

 - 1 bay leaf

-- 1 cup uncooked small pasta rigatoni, farfelle, rotini, etc.
+- 1 cup cavatappi pasta or other small pasta such as: rigatoni, farfalle, rotini, etc.

 - Salt and freshly ground black pepper